mkalifae/Python-Cybersecurity/README.md

 # Python-Cybersecurity

 # Most of the modules the you need installed and imported are: smtp, scapy, re, sys, requests, tempfiles, pyinstaller, BeautifulSoup, sockets, netfilterqueu, os, base64, json, subprocess, urllib.parse and argparse.
-Some of these scripts implemente Object Oriented Programming.
+Some of these scripts are implementing Object Oriented Programming.